rohangoel96/blog/_travels/2019-12-19-disneyland.md

 |
 Along with regular talk with the darth vader
 |
-The classis Finding Nemo Submarine Voyage with views of a colorful underwater environment.
+The classic Finding Nemo Submarine Voyage with views of a colorful underwater environment.
 |
 Space mountain, a space-themed roller coaster with themed for star wars due to the release of Star Wars: The Force Awakens!
 |